offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **ALGORITHM**:

 The following algorithm is essentially the same as the graph algorithm, except that the implementation is much more sympathetic to modern hardware.
 The alignment graph is represented as a 2D matrix where each element in the matrix represents a node in the alignment graph.
-The elements are then populated in a predefined topological order, where each element gets populated with the node weight and the chosen backtracking edge.
+The elements are then populated in a predefined topological order, where each element gets populated with the node weight, the chosen backtracking edge, and the elements for that backtracking edge.

 Since the alignment graph is a grid, the node weights may be populated either...